VeraCologne/LearningBlog/content/posts/2018-12-16-rainy-sunday-afternoon.markdown

 ---
 layout: post
-title:  "The One Where I Try to Learn on a Rainy Sunday Afternoon"
+title:  "The One where I Try to Learn on a Rainy Sunday Afternoon"
 date:   2018-12-16 16:43:47 +0100
 tags:
 - books